ibm-cloud-docs/openwhisk/pkg_alarms.md

 # Alarms
 {: #pkg_alarms}

 The `/whisk.system/alarms` package can be used to fire a trigger at a specified frequency.
-Alarms are useful for setting up recurring jobs or tasks, such as invoking a system backup every hour.
+Alarms are useful for setting up recurring jobs or tasks, such as invoking a system back up every hour.
 {: shortdesc}

 The package includes the following feeds.